BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

 {.is-info}

-  The following section shortly explain how to *Whitelist*/*Blacklist* your race or character when you already know the basics of creating a workspace and finding tags.
-If you need a detailed explanation, jump to [INSERT DETAILED EXPLANATION LINK HERE]#
+  The following section shortly explain how to *Whitelist*/*Blacklist* your race or character when you already know the basics of creating a workspace with SE functionality.
+If you need a detailed explanation, jump to [the detailed guide here](https://wiki.bg3.community/en/Tutorials/Mod-Integration/BG3SX/Whitelisting#h-3-detailed-whitelisting-guide)

   You can either *Whitelist*/*Blacklist* your race with a simple script, or by using the [Tag Framework Mod](https://www.nexusmods.com/baldursgate3/mods/6545).
   Keep in mind that if you are using it, you cannot automatically also *Whitelist*/*Blacklist* single characters.